 If you avail of this option for personal loan repayment, not only will the interest liability be reduced, but the loan account will be closed early as well.
+However, there are some things you need to be careful about before you close your loan before the tenure ends.

 Loan foreclosure or complete prepayment is when you repay your loan before the tenure ends.
-Closing the loan before its tenure, allows you to avoid the additional interest charges you were supposed to pay throughout the loan period.
+Closing the loan before its tenure allows you to avoid the additional interest charges you were supposed to pay throughout the loan period.

 Every financial institution charges differently for loan foreclosure.
 While most lending institutions allow borrowers to pre-close their loans, there are certain conditions imposed, including -